The Auto Trader expert verdict: ★★★★★ ★★★★★ 4.5

-The Porsche Boxster could just be all the sports car you ever need.
+The Porsche Boxster could be all the sports car you ever need.
 Immersive handling, smooth and exciting engines and rock-solid build quality make this a truly sensational car.

 - Brilliant fun to drive

 - Comfortable and refined, too

 - How good does it look? ★★★★★ ★★★★★

 - What's it like to drive? ★★★★★ ★★★★★

 - How much will it cost me? ★★★★★ ★★★★★